Deán Funes, Argentina

+History

 The settlement was founded as Villa de Deán Funes on 9 March 1875, when the Ferrocarril Central Norte from Córdoba reached the area.
 It received its name honouring Gregorio Funes, a writer and deacon of the Archdiocese of Córdoba who was a deputy to the Junta Grande after the May Revolution of 1810.
-It received a strong wave of immigration, chiefly made up of Spaniards, Italians, people from Arab countries, and Yugoslavians.
+It received a strong wave of immigration, chiefly made up of Spaniards, Italians, people from Arab countries, and Yugoslavs.
 The town was officially declared a city on 29 October 1929.

+On November 2025, in celebration of its 150th anniversary, Deán Funes adopted a new flag after a competition with over 60 participants.

+Transportation

 The city hosts the Northern Córdoba Tradition Festival annually in the first half of January.